What is ag biotech?

-What are the benefits of agricultural biotechnology?
+What are the benefits of bioengineering crops?

 It can make farming more profitable by increasing crop quality and may in some cases increase yields.
-Biotech crops may provide enhanced quality traits such as increased levels of beta-carotene in rice and banana, to improved oil compositions in canola, soybean, and corn.
+Biotech crops may provide enhanced quality traits such as increased levels of beta-carotene in golden rice and golden banana, to improved oil compositions in canola, soybean, and corn.

-Agricultural biotechnology has been used to protect crops from devastating diseases.
-The papaya ringspot virus threatened to derail the Hawaiian papaya industry until papayas resistant to the disease were developed through genetic engineering.
-Research on potatoes, squash, tomatoes, and other crops continues in a similar manner to provide resistance to viral diseases that otherwise are very difficult to control.
+The papaya Ringspot virus threatened to end the Hawaiian papaya industry until papayas resistant to the disease were developed through bioengineering.
+Research on potatoes, squash, tomatoes, and other crops continues in a similar manner to provide resistance to diseases.

-What are the safety considerations with agricultural biotechnology?
+What are the safety considerations?

-How widely used are biotechnology crops?
+How widely used are these new crops in America?

 According to the USDA’s National Agricultural Statistics Service (NASS), conducts surveys every year.
 Bioengineered plantings as a percentage of total crop plantings in the U.S. in 2012 were about 88 % for corn, 94 % for cotton, and 93 % for soybeans.